(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 A hoarse sob is his only answer.
 Kujaku gazes out the window, letting Zouchouten pull himself together, and murmurs, "Lady Karura is waiting."

-Zouchouten freezes and turns back around, asking, "What do you mean, waiting?
+Zouchouten freezes then turns back around, asking, "What do you mean, waiting?
 In the Land of the Dead?"
-He shakes his head and snorts, "She wouldn't receive me if I went to her.
-Besides, I must –"
+He shakes his head and snorts, "But you just said I must –"

 "Yes, of course you must live.
 You now play a greater part in the story of Tenkai than I." Kujaku toys with the rings on his staff and continues, "The epic of the Six Stars is over.
 A new age is beginning.
 Tenou must take the throne, and Taishakuten must not be allowed to destroy any more tribes… history has spoken.
 Heed it.
 You won't find your penance in suicide, Lord General Zouchouten of the Southland, but in servitude."

-The black-winged enigma turns to go, one more sentence floating back: "And if you can do that… she will receive you.
+The black-winged enigma turns to go, and one more sentence floats back: "And if you can do that… she will receive you.
 Perhaps not in the Land of the Dead, but somewhere, sometime.
-Make your choice, Head of the Four Gods."
+Make your choice, head of the Four Gods."

-And he does.
+And Zouchouten does make his choice, for it's an easy one to make after a statement like that.
 He grits his teeth and obeys the god-king, appointing new leaders and sending messages that insubordination will not be tolerated.
-Taishakuten smirks and laughs, but looks rather disappointed when the first reply comes back: the Ryuu tribe will stand down.
+Taishakuten smirks and laughs, but looks rather disappointed when the first reply comes back.
+The Dragon tribe will stand down, and Hakuryuu – no, now they must call him Lord Ryuu – even offers his services in building a new palace, but only because Seiryuu so passionately argued against a second rebellion.

-This makes it easier for Zouchouten; he grins humorlessly as Taishakuten sighs, and doubles his efforts for peace.
-In the end, he doesn't have to attack anyone, because Tenkai is tired of bloodshed, and now… now they have hope, because of Prince Tenou.
+This makes it easier for Zouchouten, that the biggest threat has become an ally, and he grins humorlessly as Taishakuten sighs.
+Zouchouten doubles his efforts for peace, and in the end, he doesn't have to attack anyone, because Tenkai is tired of bloodshed.
+And now… now they have hope, because of Prince Tenou.

 Old friend… you would have liked this new order.

-The new queen of the Karura tribe is nearer to his age than anyone else's, with two grown children and a gimlet-eyed eagle of a bird.
-Heavyset and brusque, she is a cousin of the former Lady Karura's, and she looks him right in the eyes as she swears, "I will serve you happily and well, Lord General Zouchouten of the Southland, as the Guardian Warrior of the South."
+The new queen of the Karura tribe is nearer to his age than anyone else's, with two grown children and a gimlet-eyed hawk of a bird.
+Heavyset and brusque, she is a cousin of the former Lady Karura's, and she looks him right in the eye as she swears, "I will serve you happily and well, Lord General Zouchouten of the Southland, as the Guardian Warrior of the Southland."

 The crowd murmurs approvingly; such impeccable manners!